nerissaj/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Nerissa Taylor]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [Tuesday May 14, 2019].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+working on survey form from freecodecamp.org responsive web design project.Still getting hang of css flexbox but will work on tomorrow. https://codepen.io/rees1e/pen/qwWRZj